31 RV Camping Tips for Beginners (Helpful Guide)

 • Learn to use your trailer brake controller

-• Use Tow/Haul mode – the engine brake helps with hill descents.
+• Use Tow/Haul mode, as the engine brake helps with hill descents.

 Plan for plenty of time to travel to leave room for any travel delays.
 This leaves enough time to spare to avoid pushing yourself to drive tired.